-Diabetic women face higher risk of strokeMarch 7th, 2014 in Diabetes /
+Diabetic women face higher risk of strokeMarch 7, 2014 in Medicine & Health / Diabetes

 (Medical Xpress)—A review of more than 60 studies has shown that women with diabetes have a 27 per cent higher risk of stroke than men with diabetes.